Notes On Saving The World

 The world is constant change, contrasts.
 Ups and downs.
 Good and bad.
 Duality.
 That’s what makes it a world.

 And when you look you can find all the drama, conflict, suffering of all kinds, lack, tribulation and gnashing of teeth, turmoil, strife and distress, and as much wailing and lamenting about it that you could possibly want.
 If that’s what you want…

 It has been said that whatever you pay attention to grows.
 Whatever you think is important, becomes important to you.
 So ask, what is your god?
 Is your god the world, your body and your mind, or is your god the real god beyond conception: consciousness, your true nature, the inner “god” of happiness and peace?

 Water seeks it’s own level, and does what it was meant to do in this world.

-If you really want to change the world then become happy and free and you will be the greatest service.
+If you really want to change the world, then become happy and free and you will be of the greatest service.

 You are connected, are everything, like a ray in a hologram.
 This is your world and your universe.
 It flows outward, like ripples in a pond.